kdheepak/blog/content/34-neovim-highlight-yank-text.md

 summary: Visually highlight the text in neovim when yanking it
 ---

-With the nightly version of neovim at the time of writing, when yanking text in neovim you can highlight the region before yanking it.
+Neovim has a few quality of life features built in to the editor.
+One of them is neovim's feature to highlight yanked text[^1: If you want to use this feature in vim, you can do so with this plugin.].

 ![](./images/vim-highlight.mov.gif)